ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 ## Specifying a branding color
 {: .article }

-Now that the SDK is initalized you can add some flair by specifying your team color to change the look of the SDK throughout
+Now that the SDK is initialized you can add some flair by specifying your team color to change the look of the SDK throughout

 <div class="col-lg-12 config-block">
 <form accept-charset="UTF-8" class="main-widget-config-form common_tabs" method="post" autocomplete="off">